Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - Influenza type C. This type of virus causes a very mild respiratory illness.
 It rarely causes epidemics.
 It does not have the severe public health impact that influenza types A and B do.

 People are most contagious with the flu 24 hours before symptoms start, and while symptoms are most active.
-The risk of infecting others usually ends around day 7 of the illness.
+The risk of infecting others often ends about day 5 to 7 of the illness.
 Because the flu can be spread before symptoms start, it’s easy to pick up a flu virus.
 This is true especially with children, who often touch many surfaces and then their mouth, nose, or eyes.

 Which children are at risk for the flu?

-A child is more at risk for the flu if he or she:
+A child is more at risk for the flu if they

-- Is around people infected with the flu
+- Are around people infected with the flu

 - Haven't had the flu vaccine

-- Does not wash his or her hands after touching infected surfaces
+- Don't wash their hands after touching infected surfaces

 Young children and children with certain underlying health conditions are at increased risk for a hospital stay or severe or complicated influenza infection.